Equivariant eta forms and equivariant differential $K$-theory: Equivariant K-theory

 \section{Equivariant K-theory}

-In this section, we give a geometric description of equivariant K-theory for compact Lie groups, which could be regarded as an analogue of de Rham theory, and define the push-forward map of it.
-The setting in this section is the equivariant extension of those in \cite{Bunke2009}.
+In this section, we explain a geometric description of the equivariant K-theory in \cite{BS09,BS13} for any compact Lie group action and define the push-forward map of equivariant K-groups in this point of view.
+In Section \ref{s0101}, we recall some elementary results of the Clifford algebra.
+In Section \ref{s0102}, we introduce the equivariant geometric family.
+In Section \ref{s0103}, we give a geometric description of the equivariant K-theory.
+In Section \ref{s0104}, we study the push-forward map in equivariant K-theory using equivariant geometric families.